Name: Don Mitchell Age: 61 Age at Diagnosis: 39 Procedures: heart transplant; kidney transplant

 Then, in Summer 2012, I was told I was getting my transplants (heart and kidney).
 I was in the operating room, anesthesia was administered and… at the last minute… the transplant was called off as a result of complications on the donor’s side.
 When I woke up I was still intubated, looked at the clock, and thought to myself, “Four hours? …That was quick.”
 I felt great, all things considered.
 Only to find out the transplants were called off.

-Then, on November 15, 2012 I was called again.
+November 15, 2012 I was called again.
 This was going to happen—I could feel it.
 Three surgical teams were assembled—one to retrieve the organs, one for the heart transplant, and one for the kidney transplant.
-The surgery took sixteen hours and was successful.
+The surgery took 16 hours and was successful.
 Two weeks later, I discharged.